 Standard Federal Copyright Law Applies (U.S. Title 17)

-In 1941, Gilbert and Minnie Bowles removed to Hawaii where they worked with Japanese and Japanese-Americans who suffered from U.S. internment policies.
-After the war, Bowles participated in various relief and rehabilitation projects in Japan.
+In 1941, Gilbert and Minnie Bowles removed to Hawaii where they worked with Japanese and Japanese-Americans who suffered from U.S. forced removal and incarceration policies.
+After the war, Bowles participated in various relief and rehabilitation projects in Japan, including work with the Licensed Agencies for Relief in Asia (LARA).
 Gilbert Bowles was the author of Jamaica and Friends Missions, 1899; and The Peace Movement in Japan.

 Minnie Pickett Bowles (1868-1958) arrived to teach in Japan in 1893.
 During her long career at the Friends Girls School in Tokyo, Japan, Minnie Bowles taught Bible classes to more than 2,000 young men.
 Minnie also taught classes in cooking and sewing.